Positivity is undecidable in tensor products of free algebras: Notation and background

 \subsection{Group theory}

 In addition to the elementary definitions above, we use some more advanced concepts from group theory.
 Suppose $S$ is a finite set of generators for a group $G$, and let $\mcL$ be the set of words over $S \cup S^{-1}$ which are trivial in $G$.
 The word problem for $G$ is the problem of determining whether a word over $S \cup S^{-1}$ belongs to $\mcL$.
-Accordingly, we say that the word problem for $G$ with respect to $S$ is solvable in non-deterministic time $T : \mbN \arr \mbN$ (resp. is in NP) if $\mcL$ can be recognized in time $T$ (resp. in polynomial time).
+Accordingly, we say that the word problem for $G$ with respect to $S$ is solvable in non-deterministic time $T : \mbN \arr \mbN$ (resp. non-deterministic polynomial time) if $\mcL$ can be recognized in time $T$ (resp. polynomial time).

 If $G$ has generating set $S$ (not necessarily finite), a normal form for $G$ with respect to $S$ is a function $\eta$ from words over $S \cup S^{-1}$ to words over $S \cup S^{-1}$, such that $\eta(x) = x$ in $G$ for all words $x$, and two words $x$ and $y$ are equal in $G$ if and only if $\eta(x) = \eta(y)$.
 Equivalently, a normal form can be specified as a function $\eta$ from $G$ to words over $S \cup S^{-1}$, such that $\eta(g) = g$ in $G$ for all $g \in G$.